Dew Zapper

 The pulse-width module has been mounted in a plastic box.
 The wiring is easy and two phono outlets have provided

 Nichrome is bare wire and has to be covered in heat-shrink.
 Get the smallest you can – mine was 1.6 mm nominal.
 It is shrunk onto the wire with a heater gun.
 Depending what resistance and circumference you have will determine how many wires you need.
 I have made them with one to three wires to suit the telescope.
 Nichrome cannot be soldered but if wire joins are well twisted together then soldering over the joint will lock everything into place.
 You can then use larger heat-shrink to cover the joints.
 The connectors traditionally used are what we call phono in the UK.
 In later bands I have just brought the wires out of the band straight into a phono socket.
 A separate phono plug to phono plug lead can then used to connect to the control box.
 The trickiest part is sewing the nichrome wire(s) and any feed wire into the band.
 The material advised by Mark is nylon as used on waterproof clothing.
 I used an old pair of leggings.
 The band needs to be about 3 inches wide and will be folded in two with a seam.
 It ends up about 1.25 wide.
 A little wider will not hurt and make sewing easier.
 The length needs to be the circumference plus about 3 inches for overlap.
-The wires are overstitched with a zig-zag stitch to one half of the band.
-We have found it easier to sew if straight pencil guide-lines are drawn on the material to assist sewing straight.
-The band is then folded over and the seam sewn up, Velcro is sewn on the overlap.
-You might find it easier to put the Velcro on first.
-The control unit (pulse width modulation) was obtained from Maplin (UK) for £15.
-A box to house it will be needed and a connector to the 12 volt battery.
-These units vary the heating without wasting power.
-Trial and error will determine the setting.
-The maximum should only be needed if it has already dewed up.

 Return to Telescope Making main menu